fomightez/blast-binder/README.md

 ***BLAST: Basic Local Alignment Search Tool (BLAST+) command-line applications.***

 This repository is for running BLAST+ in Jupyter environment provided by [MyBinder.org](https://mybinder.org/).
 Additionally, having BLAST+ working inside the Jupyter environment with interactive Python adds some convenient features that are illustrated.
-A utility script for moving command line-based BLAST results into Python is demonstrated.
+A utility script for moving command line-based BLAST results into Python is also demonstrated.

 -------

 Software
 --------

-The BLAST software will be installed already in each active session launched from this repo.
+The BLAST software will be installed already in each active session launched from this repository.
 The BLAST software is available directly from the National Library of Medicine under <a href="https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download">BLAST+ executables</a>.

 **BLAST is a registered trademark of the National Library of Medicine**, see [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=References).